rust-lang/rust/src/doc/nomicon/vec-drain.md

         unsafe {
             let iter = RawValIter::new(&self);

-            // this is a mem::forget safety thing.
+            // This is a mem::forget safety thing.
 If Drain is forgotten, we just
             // leak the whole Vec's contents.
 Also we need to do this *eventually*
             // anyway, so why not do it now? self.len = 0;